Research Methods and Project Development in Digital Culture

 Access to the Course

-The course is open to all students with the right to study in the master¿s program in Digital Culture at UiB.
+The course is open to anyone with the right to study in the master's program in Digital Culture at the University of Bergen.
+Students in other master's programs can apply to the Department of Linguistic, Literary and Aesthetic Studies to register for the course.

 Teaching and learning methods